amanda132/W4111Notes/API.md

 #### By Object
-- Issue: in your programming language you want to be able to change an object's attribute, and have that update be reflected in the database e.g.
+- Issue: Programming languages usually have classes.
+In your programming language you want to be able to change an object's attribute, and have that update be reflected in the database e.g.

 <img src = https://github.com/Wangler/scribenotes/blob/master/objects.png width = 500>